 We are unable to look to the future and to plan, organise or strategise.
 Think Maslow.

-We are unable to focus on a human relationship when we are in withdrawal, due to the lack of attachment with the substance.
+We are unable to focus on a human relationship when we are in withdrawal, due to the lack of attachment with the substance or behaviour.

 Now, you have an out-of-control CEO and a hijacked reward center.

-Children Unable To Gain Attachment Or That Suffer Trauma In The Early Years Are Likely To Develop Future Addictive Behaviours
+Children Unable To Gain Attachment Or That Suffer Trauma In The Early Years Are Likely To Develop Future Habitual Behaviours

-As discussed, you may be particularly susceptible to addiction if you've experienced physical, emotional or sexual abuse, neglect or other trauma during your formative years.
+As discussed, you may be particularly susceptible to habits if you've experienced physical, emotional or sexual abuse, neglect or other trauma during your formative years.

 This would indicate that the client has not made and maintained an attachment with another person, parental other.

-The trauma discussed above during childhood, adolescence and or young adulthood can significantly affect the frontal cortex, thereby setting the stage for addiction.
+The trauma discussed above during childhood, adolescence and or young adulthood can significantly affect the frontal cortex, thereby setting the stage for habits.

-Research has shown, women who had the highest levels of abuse during childhood had a 90 percent increased incidence of food addiction.
+Research has shown, women who had the highest levels of abuse during childhood had a 90 percent increased incidence of emotional eating.